loadnetwork/load-price-loom/README.md

 2.  **Start a Local Node:**
     In a separate terminal, start a local Anvil node.
     ```bash
+    # Default Anvil chain-id is 31337.
+If you want it to match Alphanet (9496), use:
+    # anvil --chain-id 9496
     anvil
     ```

 3.  **Deploy Everything:**
     The `bootstrap-all` command deploys a new oracle, a new factory, and then configures all feeds and adapters from `feeds.json` in a single step.
 The `ADMIN` for the oracle will be Anvil's default deployer address, taken from the `PRIVATE_KEY` in your `.env` file.
     ```bash
-    # This command reads .env for the ADMIN private key and RPC_URL (defaults to http://localhost:8545)
+    # This command reads .env for the ADMIN private key and RPC_URL
+    # Tip: use the anvil- prefix to auto-set RPC/chain-id for local dev
-    make bootstrap-all
+    make anvil-bootstrap-all
     ```
     You will see the deployed addresses of the oracle and factory, followed by the feeds and adapters created.